We currently have upward of 150 pupils participating in the D of E Award.

-In the New Year we hope to enrol our next cohort, the S3 Bronze participants, with their expeditions being planned for May 2024 😊 Watch this space!
+In the New Year we will enrol our next cohort, the S3 Bronze participants, with their expeditions being planned for May 2025.

 The Award consists of three levels; Bronze, Silver and Gold.
 Participants must be aged between 14 & 25.
 Whatever activity is undertaken is assessed and then recorded online on the eDofE platform.
 This provides a record of achievements, effort and progress.